Welcome to the 31 Days of Halloween, Day #18! If you missed any of the previous days, click here!

 Before we know it those little trick-or-treaters will be knocking at the door!

 Do you use traditional black and white Halloween decor, or do you go a little more monochromatic?Disclosure of Material Connection: Some of the links in the post above may be affiliate links.
+Among others, we are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”